Wang-kaifei/pAnno_pub/README.md

 - __tNameFlag__: A flag used to label reference protein names, with the default set to "$$".
 This flag is added to proteins from the reference database to distinguish them from those derived from the customized database.
 You may choose custom characters, but they must not appear in the genome or transcriptome data.
 - __DNAFolder__: Path to the file or folder containing DNA sequences.
 - __RNAFolder__: Path to the file or folder containing RNA sequences.
 Please note that pAnno requires assembled RNA sequences, which can be obtained from RNA reads through either reference-guided or de novo transcriptome assembly.
 We recommend using __de novo__ assembly by [Trinity](https://github.com/trinityrnaseq/trinityrnaseq/wiki) to maximize the recovery of candidate sequences.
 Rest assured, pAnno's robust algorithms automatically filter out low-confidence results.
+- __ExterDBPath__: The path (or directory) to an additional external protein sequence database provided by user, such as a predicted mutation database; leave empty if none.
 - __ProteinDatabase__: Reference protein database, with sequence headers starting with “>”.
 - __RawGFF__: Genome annotation file in General Feature Format (GFF). pAnno uses this file to generate correction information for annotated genes.
 - __OutputPath__: Path to the output directory of all results.